 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If your investments recently made any money, you might owe something called the net investment income tax (NIIT) on your profits.
-Although many investors are not likely to get hit with this bill, it’s important to know whether or not you’re subject to paying NIIT to avoid any surprises when it comes time to file your taxes.
+If your investments made money, you might owe something called the net investment income tax (NIIT) on your profits.
+Although many investors are not likely to get hit with this bill, it’s important to know whether or not you’re subject to the NIIT to avoid any surprises when it comes time to file your taxes.

 What is the net investment income tax?

 NIIT is a tax on net investment income.
 Those who are subject to the tax will pay 3.8 percent on the lesser of the following: their net investment income or the amount by which their modified adjusted gross income (MAGI) extends beyond their specific income threshold.

 Net investment income typically includes the following:

 - capital gains